Struct serenity::framework::standard::Configuration

 For example, if this is set to false, then the bot will respond to any other bots including itself.

-fn ignore_webhooks(self, ignore_webhooks: bool) -> Self
+fn ignore_webhooks(self, ignore_webhooks: bool) -> Self[src]

 If set to true, bot will ignore all commands called by webhooks.
 True by default.

-fn on_mention(self, on_mention: bool) -> Self
+fn on_mention(self, on_mention: bool) -> Self[src]

 Whether or not to respond to commands initiated with a mention.
 Note

-that this can be used in conjunction with prefix
+that this can be used in conjunction with prefix.

-By default this is set to false
+By default this is set to false.

 Examples

-will allow the following types of mentions to be
+Setting this to true will allow the following types of mentions to be

 responded to: